Logo

 ]

-We convert raw Centipawn (CP) scores into Win Probability (0.0 - 1.0) using a logistic regression formula to normalize human error perception.
+We convert raw Centipawn (CP) scores into Win Probability (0.0 - 1.0) using a logistic regression formula.
+This normalizes the evaluation to human-understandable percentages.

 5. Move Classification